LiliaFramework/Lilia/documentation/docs/hooks/administration.md

 Determines if a player can view a specific log category in the admin console.

+**When Called**

+This hook is triggered when:
+- A player attempts to open the admin console
+- The admin console is loading log categories
+- Before log categories are displayed to the player
+- During admin console initialization

 **Parameters**

 * `client` (*Player*): Player requesting logs.